 News from the Catholic Network

-CLINIC congratulates the following program staff on receiving partial BIA accreditation:
+CLINIC congratulates the following program staff on receiving partial and full BIA accreditation as noted:

 Patricia Maria Soto, Immigration Counselor, for subscriber Erie Neighborhood House in Chicago, IL received initial partial accreditation on September 29, 2015.